 Why heat pumps?
 Primarily to accelerate the move away from fossil fuels towards renewable forms of heating.
 Hence the discontinuation of the grant for oil/gas boilers with controls, and the introduction of a single higher grant for heating controls only.
 The addition of a heat pump grant arises from the ongoing review of the programme and the objective of supporting more renewable heating options, on top of the solar

 Heat pumps are very efficient electrical devices that convert energy from the outside of the home into useful heat in the home, in the same way a fridge extracts heat from its inside.
 They even work in Ireland’s cold winters.
 This extracted heat can then be used to heat the home and hot water.
 The beauty of a heat pump is that every unit of electricity used in the process yields about four units of heat.
-In well-insulated houses they are very economical to run and are an extremely efficient alternative to fossil fuel-based heating systems.
+It’s always optimal to search for better rates on wholesale insulation as they can be quite economical and well-insulated homes are an extremely efficient alternative to fossil fuel-based heating systems.
 There are different types of heat pumps including air-to-water, ground source to water, exhaust air-to-water, water-to-water and air-to-air heat pumps.

 Why the focus on “fabric first” for heat pumps?
 For optimum efficiency, heat pumps should only be installed in well-insulated homes.
 If the home is not properly insulated it is highly likely that it will not be heated properly and the homeowner’s electricity bills will be higher than expected.
 To address this, SEAI has introduced a process to ensure that the homes are suitable for a heat pump based on a “fabric first” approach.